 A SOC 2 report addresses a service providers stated controls related to security, confidentiality, availability, processing integrity, and privacy.
 The AICPA defines the audit process and report structure.
 The AICPA recently integrated their SOC 2 format with the widely used COSO compliance framework.

 The decision to obtain a SOC 1 report vs. a SOC 2 report depends on what your customers are requiring for assurance.
-The SOC 2 report is currently the standard for security assurance testing, and most customers will ask for this report by name.
+The SOC 2 report is currently the standard for information security assurance testing, and most customers will ask for this report by name.

 SOC 3 Report